jaydenlin/node-async-require-loader/README.md

 In some cases, the fixed remote url is not good.
 You may need to add queryString to fetch diffrent remote contents (node moudle).

 * Use queryString directly in the js file.
-(Not recommed)
+(Not recommed) Use the `sigle quote` for the querString that you added.

 ```js
 require("node-async-require-loader!remote-content.ajs?queryString='en'");